24 March 2021

-As you plan for fiscal 2017, I’d like to make the case for transforming your sales and marketing processes with sales intelligence tools.
+As you plan for your next fiscal, I’d like to make the case for transforming your sales and marketing processes with sales intelligence tools.
 These products provide a strategic advantage to your sales and marketing teams which helps them outsell your competition at prospects and expand your footprint at current accounts.
-So, if you are looking for actionable account intelligence, more effective prospecting and targeting, and more accurate analytics, make sure that there is a sales intelligence line item in your 2017 budget.
+So, if you are looking for actionable account intelligence, more effective prospecting and targeting, and more accurate analytics, make sure that there is a sales intelligence line item in your budget.

 Sales intelligence products help sales and marketing teams manage the sales funnel and provide actionable intelligence to sales reps which assists with qualifying and account planning.
 Sales intelligence services also make sales more efficient and effective at prospecting, messaging, and selling deeper into organizations.
 Furthermore, there are also significant benefits to marketing via enriching, segmenting, targeting, and analysing the effectiveness of various campaigns and marketing assets.

 Over the past decade, the work of sales reps has become much more difficult due to informed buyers that quietly research :

 What’s more, most of this research is conducted before contacting your firm (assuming they even choose to reach out to you).
 Buyers leverage the open web, social media, online review sites, analyst blogs, and network referrals.
 For over a decade, Buyer 2.0 has had an information advantage which leaves sales reps in a reactive mode.
 They no longer can ask open-ended solution selling questions in search of prospect pain points.
 Instead, buyers have identified their pressing needs and potential solutions.

 Buyer 2.0 comes to initial meetings well briefed and now has an information edge.
 Sales Intelligence solutions help balance the scales by providing firmographic and biographic information alongside a set of sales triggers, company news, corporate family trees, and social media links.